 Cushman, J.H. & Addicott, J.F.
 (1991).
 Conditional interactions in ant-plant-herbivore mutualisms.
 In C.R.
 Huxley & D.F.
 Cutler (Eds.), Ant-plant interactions (pp. 92-103).
 Oxford: Oxford University Press.

-The issue number should be indicated only if each issue of a journal begins on page 1.
+The issue number should be indicated only if each journal issue begins on page 1.

-Capitalise only the first letter of the first word of an article title and subtitle, and any proper nouns.
+Capitalize only the first letter of the first word of an article title and subtitle and any proper nouns.